zahrayousefijamarani/gem5_salam_explain/README.md

 3. SPM and connections
 4. DMA connections
 Python code for [AccCluster](https://github.com/TeCSAR-UNCC/gem5-SALAM/blob/main/src/hwacc/AccCluster.py).

+### Stream DMA
+- tick function that checks is there any pending write or read, and then perform them in FIFO order.
+- read and write functions that work with memreg.
+- streamRead and streamWrite that work with FIFO.
+- some other helper functions like status function.
+______

 ## Start Application
 Some of the images and explanations are from [2].